 The ores on Lake Michigan are all clear and strange, and historic historically fascinating.
 Your dog

-Walk the cutie to the main streets of the city like Algoma, Egg Harbor, Fish Creek and Ephraim and find some dog-friendly restaurants or cafes where you can enjoy a great lunch or dinner.
+Walk the cutie to the main streets of the city like Algoma, Egg Harbor, Fish Creek, and Ephraim, and find some dog-friendly restaurants or cafes where you can enjoy a great lunch or dinner.
 There are a few dog-friendly beaches nearby or you can take the ferry to Washington Island, where all but one public beach are dog-friendly.

 9. East Harbor State Park, Ohio